Nordes/IdentityServer4.LdapExtension/README.md

 In startup, the same as a single configuration.
 Basically the configuration section and nothing more.
 If it's a single configuration, it will upgrade the single configuration to act like a multi-configuration.
 It is recommended from now on to use the multi-configuration style.
 It's easier to handle the Redis and other new features if any comes.

 ## You don't have an LDAP for your tests, use a OpenLdap docker image instead!
 It's not a big problem.
-I wrote a small tutorial/article in order to setup an entire OpenLdap server within Docker in order to not pollute your PC and also to avoid relying on network admnistrator.
+I wrote a small tutorial/article in order to setup an entire OpenLdap server within Docker in order to not pollute your PC and also to avoid relying on network administrator.
 That way you can play with existing users or create your own users directory.
 The tutorial/article is available at [HoNoSoFt](https://blog.honosoft.com/2018/06/18/ldap-identity-server-series-%E3%83%BC-part-i-%E3%83%BC-openldap-on-docker-container/) website.

 ## Features in progress
 I plan to work on the following: